hynek/structlog/docs/configuration.rst

 while still giving you the full power via configuration.

-To achieve that you'll have to call :func:`structlog.configure` on app initialization.
+To that end you'll have to call :func:`structlog.configure` on app initialization.
-The :ref:`example <proc>` from the previous chapter could thus have been written as following:
+Thus the :ref:`example <proc>` from the previous chapter could have been written as following:

 .. testcleanup:: *